-In order to motivate the junior officer and also keep up with the process of learning while on board, senior officers are asked to actively interact with them.
+In order to motivate the junior officers and also keep up with the process of learning while on board, senior officers are asked to actively interact with them.
 In order to measure their levels of competency, computer based competency test facility is provided on board.
-Based on the results of these tests, officer are able to determine their weaknesses and work to improve upon on weak areas.
+Based on the results of these tests, officers are able to determine their weaknesses and work to improve upon on weak areas.

-Maritime Training Center & Bridge Navigation Simulator: The Company has set up a full-fledge Maritime Training Center at its Head Offic in Bangkok which includes a state-of-the-art Bridge Navigation Simulator.
-The PSL Training Center, which commenced operations in March 2008, has given a solid foundation to the Company's training activities and has enabled its Offi ers and Crew to keep abreast of the latest developments in ship operations.
-The Bridge Navigation Simulator recreates the actual bridge on a ship as it enters a major port and provides ideal conditions in which to train officer and crew in ship-handling and navigation.
-The Training Center has developed and continuously improves all training courses, including English courses for marine engineers, navigating officer and crew at all levels.
-The PSL Maritime Training Center is a significan step taken by the Company to train and equip its Officer and Crew to take better care of themselves and their ships, all with a view to ensure Safety of the Crew and preventing accidents, thus preserving the environment.
+Maritime Training Center & Bridge Navigation Simulator: The Company has set up a full-fledged Maritime Training Center at its Head Office in Bangkok which includes a state-of-the-art Bridge Navigation Simulator.
+The PSL Training Center, which commenced operations in March 2008, has given a solid foundation to the Company's training activities and has enabled its Officers and Crew to keep abreast of the latest developments in ship operations.
+The Bridge Navigation Simulator recreates the actual bridge on a ship as it enters a major port and provides ideal conditions in which to train officers and crew in ship-handling and navigation.
+The Training Center has developed and continuously improves all training courses, including English courses for marine engineers, navigating officers and crew at all levels.
+New courses are also being introduced to equip the navigation and engineer officers with the necessary knowledge to deal with new regulations like the global Sulphur cap from January 2020 and new data collection and reporting requirements.
+The PSL Maritime Training Center is a significant step taken by the Company to train and equip its Officers and Crew to take better care of themselves and their ships, all with a view to ensure Safety of the Crew and preventing accidents, thus preserving the environment.

-List of Major Training Programs conducted by The Company's Maritime Training Center for the year 2017 [LA9, LA10]
+List of Major Training Programs conducted by The Company's Maritime Training Center for the year 2018 [404-1, 404-2]